fluxehub/qr/README.md

 # qr
 CLI QR code generator, written in Rust, still in progress.
-Currently only supports version 1 and 2 codes.
+Currently only supports up to version 4 codes in byte mode only.

 ### Why?